 Incineration takes the practice of open burning and does it at an industrial scale.
-Incineration facilities come in many forms, including "waste-to-energy" plants, co-incineration in industrial boilers and cement kilns, and "plastic-to-fuel" technologies such as gasification and pyrolysis.
+Incineration facilities come in many forms, including "waste-to-energy" plants, co-incineration

+Despite the hype, very little plastic is recycled in the USA.
+The US recycles less than one-tenth of the plastic waste it generates.
+Most goes into landfills. in industrial boilers and cement kilns, and "plastic-to-fuel" technologies such as gasification and pyrolysis.
 As with open burning, these solutions convert plastic waste into air pollution in the form of respiratory irritants, cancer-causing dioxins and furans, heavy metals including mercury, cadmium and lead, and major greenhouse gases.
 Even sophisticated pollution control equipment cannot prevent all pollutants from being released into the air.
 The captured pollutants are concentrated in the ash, which is sent to landfills or mixed in cement and other building materials.
 From there the pollutants can leach into the soil and groundwater.